andrewdsmith/edxlc/README.md

 The app reads the control bindings from the custom bindings file (Odyssey only) so if you're using any other pre-defined set of bindings it won't work (yet).

-The app does not currently support controls mapped to the Fire button, the POV 2 hat or the throttle.
+The app does not currently support controls mapped to the POV 2 hat or the throttle.
 The aim is to support these, along with further controls and states, in the fullness of time.
+Note that the Fire button only supports on and off, i.e. any value in the configuration other than `off` will result in the button light being on.

 The app runs in a console window and can be exited with Ctrl+C.